As an Amazon Associate I earn from qualifying purchases.

 Plus, you know I am all about that dunk.
 I dunked these cuties in coffee, but they would probably be a million times better dunked in eggnog!
 Side note, if you love eggnog, make these eggnog chocolate chunk cookies.
 Now!

-Easy, gingerbready, jolly, tasty… These biscotti would make a perfect addition to your cookie baking arsenal and a cute filler cookie for the spaces between all the circle cookies on your cookie trays.
+Easy, gingerbready, jolly, tasty… This Christmas biscotti recipe would make a perfect addition to your cookie baking arsenal and a cute filler cookie for the spaces between all the circle cookies on your cookie trays.

 Because just like great people, great cookies come in all shapes and sizes.
 And even sometimes with black pepper.